CraftLight-Network/Wrench/README.md

 # v2.0 Note
 **WrenchBot is currently being re-written from the ground up.
 It's missing many commands, but has much more in the terms of backend and guild functionality.
+Many things will change mid-development, so things may break.
 Follow the [project board](https://github.com/CraftLight-Network/WrenchBot/projects) for updates on completion.**

 # WrenchBot